Police say video refutes Greensburg man's alibi in woman's murder

 Security video from a convenience store told a different story, Dupilka testified during the fifth day of trial.

-Walter Cable, 28, of Greensburg is on trial for charges of criminal homicide, conspiracy, robbery and abuse of a corpse.
+Walter Cable, 28, of Greensburg is on trial on charges of criminal homicide, conspiracy, robbery and abuse of a corpse.

 Prosecutors contend he hit Ronny Cable over the head with a hammer at least 10 times and choked her to death before he and another man burned her body in a Derry field near Keystone State Park in the early hours of Feb.
 17, 2017.

-Dupilka said Walter Cable was questioned hours after Ronny Cable's charred remains were found on May 10, 2017, and denied any involvement in her death.
+Dupilka said Walter Cable was questioned hours after Ronny Cable's charred remains were found May 10, 2017, and denied involvement in her death.

 Dupilka told jurors Walter Cable claimed Ronny Cable ended their evening together when she asked to be taken home from the bar to prepare for a business appointment with an older man, who she worked for as an escort and provided sex for money.